aurora-is-near/create-aurora-app/README.md

 Our dApp is based on top of the React and [Wagmi](https://wagmi.sh/).

+The repo used for these is [Aurora dApp Example](https://github.com/aurora-is-near/aurora-dapp-example).

 It contains the next basic functionalities for you project:

 - Connecting a wallet